A person running along a sandy beach with the ocean in the background.

 3. Keep It Simple – No one needs your entire company history—just the essentials.

 4. Use Visuals Over Words – Show, don’t tell.
-Changing visuals will do over a long-winded explanation.
+Changing visuals will do more than a long-winded explanation.

 5. End with a Strong CTA – What’s next?
 Whether it’s visiting a website or scheduling a call, make the next step clear.

-Definitive Thoughts: The Possible within the Perfect 60 Seconds
+Final Thoughts: The Power of the Perfect 60 Seconds

-And although creating it might come with awkward first drafts, hilarious bloopers, and hours of overthinking, in the end, you’ll have a powerful video that grabs attention, tells your story, and keeps viewers engaged—without making them feel like they just dedicated to a movie marathon.
+And while creating it might come with awkward first drafts, hilarious bloopers, and hours of overthinking, in the end, you’ll have a powerful video that grabs attention, tells your story, and keeps viewers engaged—without making them feel like they just committed to a movie marathon.

 Now, if only picking a thumbnail was this easy.